rjmcginness/FishingStories/README.md

 functionality will be largely a subset of the admin functionality.
 The 6/14/2022 branch is the last containing a single app implementation.
 Once the version with middleware is completed, the 6/14/2022 branch could be fully implemented with the frontend.
 Their functionality should be identical, except for the routing to admin in the middleware-containing version.

+6/19/2022
+Implementing endpoints.
+Able to create ranks, privileges, edit anglers.
+Adhering to RESTful API conventions.
+In order to implement the PATCH method to update the angler rank (and for further update functions), added jquery min 3.5.0, pulled in as script from online.
+Also had to utilize ajax with redirection to send the put request to the server.
+To view the angler, a FlaskForm subclass with all read-only fields is implemented and rendered in a template.
+This paradigm can be repeated for other data edit procedures.

+Need to complete all endpoint, including the fishing spot data access from scraping.